TeriAnn's Guide to Aladdin Mantle Lamps

 Model 12 burner diasaasmbled

-NOTE: The burner illustrated is an early model 12 burner from a straight sided lamp.
+The burner illustrated above is an early model 12 burner from a straight sided lamp.
 Notice the top of the wick carrier (similar shape to the model 8-11 wick carrier) and the direction of the locking flanges on the air distributor (locks with a counter clockwise twist).

 Aladdin model 12 wick raisers